cart

 On June 17, 1962 the VTSGA was reorganized at an Annual Meeting held at the Burlington Country Club.
 The age limit was raised to 50 (now 55), and the membership limited to 100 (now unlimited).
 52 members participated in the first of two tournaments that year (Burlington CC and Woodstock CC).
 34 members attended the Annual Meeting and 22 stayed for dinner.

-In 1963 the Association donated $100.00 to a VTSGA Caddie Scholarship Fund.
+1963 the Association donated $100.00 to a VTSGA Caddie Scholarship Fund.
 In 1964 the Vermont Golf Association Scholarship Fund Inc. (VGASF) was established, and $400.00 was awarded to the first recipient.
 The VSGASF now contributes $4,000.00 a year through the organization of the Vermont Golf Association.